-In this case, I'm satisfied Caledonian carried out regulated activities in the UK.
-Mr A's address was in the UK at the time of his SIPP application, and I'm aware it was Caledonian's practice to approach ex-service personnel while they were working abroad and then follow up that initial contact with a meeting in the UK once they returned home on leave.
-Had Options sought clarification from Mr A, which would have been a reasonable course of action in the circumstances, I think Mr A would likely have confirmed he'd met with Caledonian in the UK.
-And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr A's application, in any event.
-If Options had reached that conclusion, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr A's application.
+In this case, I'm satisfied Caledonian carried out regulated activities in the UK, as Mr V's address was in the UK when he applied for his SIPP, and he's confirmed a Caledonian representative came to his home.
+Had Options sought clarification from Mr V, which would have been a reasonable course of action in the circumstances, I think Mr V would likely have confirmed he'd met with Caledonian in the UK.
+And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr V's application, in any event.
+If Options had reached that conclusion, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr V's application.
 I think this was the only fair and reasonable step it could take in the circumstances.